 You will pay 0% tax on gross turnover once you are approved for Micro Business Status.

-If your sole proprietor business will turnover more than 30,000 GEL (~$10,000 USD) annually, then you will need to register as a small business, rather than micro business.
+If your sole proprietor business will turnover more than 30,000 GEL (~$10,000 USD) annually, then you will need to register as a Small Business, rather than as a Micro Business.

 How To Register A Micro Business

 Define your main business activities.
-The Full list of recognized activities can be found here.
-It must not be an activity from the prohibited list above.
+The full list of recognized activities can be found here.
+It must not be an activity from the prohibited list.

 - Georgian Phone Number

-- Your Revenue Service tax ID number (If you have one)
+- Revenue Service tax ID number (If you have one)

-If you do not already have a tax ID, fill in the application to get your personal tax number.
+If you do not already have a tax ID, fill out the application to get your personal tax number.

 Request and fill out the Micro Business application.
-Most agents speak basic English, but if you are going to have questions about the process and your tax situation is is best to ask a professional bi-lingual tax adviser before visiting the office, and/or to visit with a Georgian speaking person.
+Most agents speak basic English, but if you are going to have questions about the process and your tax situation, it is best to ask a professional bi-lingual tax adviser before visiting the office, and/or to visit the Revenue Service with a Georgian speaking person.

-If accepted, you will receive a certificate and benefit from micro business status from the 1st day of the next calendar month.
-You are required to Fill in and submit a simplified version of the annual income declaration before April 1 each year.
+If accepted, you will receive a certificate and benefit from Micro Business Status from the 1st day of the next calendar month.
+You are required to fill out and submit a simplified version of the annual income declaration before April 1st each year.

-- If your Micro Business stops economic activities, you need to submit an annual income declaration in a maximum of 30 days.
+- If your Micro Business stops economic activities, you need to submit an annual income declaration within a maximum of 30 days.